livecomsjournal/journal_information/website_text/README.md

-## Journal Information
+## Website Text

-This directory contains information, policies, and editorial policies for LiveCoMS
+This directory contains an editable version of the Markdown files to be placed at the [main Scholastica journal site](http://www.livecomsjournal.org)